 Most of the Shrews' league history is unspectacular although they did reach a League up semi-final in the 60's and an FA Cup quarter-final in the 70's under Graham Turner's management where they also won the Third Division and stayed in the second tier of English football for the majority of the 80's.

 The 90's and 00's saw the Salop side yo-yo between the third and fourth tiers of the Football League and they even had a spell in the Conference before moving from Gay Meadow to New Meadow.
-Shrewsbury currently reside in League One but were beaten play-off finalists last year.
+Shrewsbury currently reside in League One but were beaten play-off finalists two seasons ago.